 D.C.
 Area Kayak Rentals

-This year’s kayaking season began on Saturday, March 19 .
-More locations come online in mid-April while others open in May.
+This year’s kayaking season is beginning later than 2022 – nothing is open as of March 23.
+A number of locations come online in mid-April while others open in May.
 By Memorial Day weekend most if not all locations will be open.

 Up the creek with a paddle